 Our aim is that by 2025 New Zealand’s marine environment is healthy, resilient and thriving; an environment New Zealanders live in harmony with, feel proud of and connected to.
-We want to see: a representative network of marine protected areas created around New Zealand; fisheries being managed in a sustainable way; and by-catch of non-target species – particularly threatened species – reduced to a level which does not impact populations.
+We want to see: a representative network of marine protected areas created around New Zealand (including the creation of the Kermadec Ocean Sanctuary); fisheries being managed in a sustainable way; and by-catch of non-target species – particularly threatened species – reduced to a level which does not impact populations.

 New Zealand has strong cultural, economic and geographic links to the South West Pacific, which is also home to several global priority species.
 Creating sustainable livelihoods for people, while maintaining a healthy marine ecosystem, is a priority for WWF globally.

 Our aim is that by 2025 selected South West Pacific communities will have improved food security, livelihoods and well-being based on a healthy marine ecosystem.